ETS-ReactNative3/ID---Assignment-2/README.md

 You will also see any lint errors in the console.

 ## Website target and purpose
+- our website is deloyed by a government entity (gov.sg)
+- target audience: citizens of Singapore
+- which want to use the website to garner attention and spread awareness regarding the covid-19 cases around the world.
+Through using an interactive hot map to gamify the experience and make it more interactive and visually friendly for the user with up to date figures.
-- We are working in the form of an government entity, and we are building a website to garner attention for Singaporeans regarding covid related news, and allow them to stay updated with real time statistics and credible news with helpline included.
+- in addition we have up to date global headlines news daily to allow user to stay updated with real time statistics and credible news.
+- further more we provide information regarding the different available vaccination informing and educating the user and allowing them to evaluate and finally book an appointment with us for vaccination.

 ## Pages & their features
 ### Home page (index.html)
-- Contains (Latest update on communicty cases(NUM), latest news/articles)
-- Logo (website for the gov)
-- All the social links in the footer
-- Nav bar has reponsive function (when resized three lines formed)

-### Tracker/Analytics page (uses API)(Analytics.html)
-- Anlytic graph using API
-- Graphs and Numbers (anlysisin different ratios)

-### Appoinment page (several appointment, testing sites avaliable, like info and all, Database)
-(Appointment.html)
-- Appointment for testing
-- Appointment for online doctor (use Database to record patient list)
-- Appointment for vaccination
-(Once Appoinment booked use Lottie)

-### Recent Mesures (Measures.html)
+-An overview of what covid-19 is and how it has impacted our lives in Singapore.
+-Also contains information on the threat of covid-19 and it could negatively affect usbif it is not collectively contained.

+### Global headlines
+ (uses API)(news-app.js)
+- UN response
-- VTL
+- WHO measures
 - Safety measurements
-- Minimum age for vaccination vax
+- global headlines around the world
+- update user on reliable sources and how global community has responded and provide current circulating news.

+### Analytics page
+(uses API)(Covid19-tracker.js)
+- Card displaying figures of (cases/ recovered/ deaths)
+- figures regarding all countries
+- Interactive map (analysing different countries)

+### Vaccination (vaccination.html)
+- An overview of what a vaccine is and why you should take it What each type of vaccine and their differences
+The side effects of taking a vaccine
+- to inform people on what vaccination is for what and which vaccine should the user take as well as to warn them ahead of time of the temporary side effects it causes.
+Before allowing them to make an appointment.

+### Appointment(Appointment .html)
-- Helpline (with contact form)(uses JS & Jquery)(helpline.html)
+(Uses lottie animation)(uses JS & Jquery)(helpline.html)
-- like the location
+- display location of ministry of health head quarter
-- who to call for what issues
+- who to call for regarding covid (helping provided)
 - MOH and all
 https://www.moh.gov.sg/contact-us
+- Appointment for vaccination
+(Once Appoinment booked lottie is used as a form of confirmation)(this is linked to vaccination page allowing the user to make a sound decision after they get an overview of all the available vaccines)

+### Nav bar
+-link to our parent web page gov.sg
+-allow user to navigate through all the pages

 ### Footer
 - Will include all social links
+-with trademark below